John Anderson (outfielder)

 Anderson retired with a .290 career average, 50 home runs, and 978 runs batted in.
 He also finished his career with 124 triples, currently tying him for 91st place all-time in that category.

+After retirement, he became an officer for the Worcester Police Department until resigning in 1920 to coach the Buffalo Bisons.
 He died at the age of 75 in Worcester, Massachusetts.